 Summer Science Fellowship Frequently Asked Questions

-The application deadline for the 2014 Summer Science Fellowship program is Feb.
-10, 2014.
+The 2014 SSF application cycle is now closed and information regarding the 2015 program will be posted in the fall of 2014.
+The details below refer to the 2014 Summer Science Fellowship.
 For information regarding the 2014 program and how to apply, please visit the SSF main page.

 If you applied for admission to the 2014 program, we ask that you refrain from contacting us due to the high volume of applications.
 We expect to be able to complete our selection of the 2014 fellows by early to mid-March.
 All applicants will hear from us by email message.

 If you are graduating from college between December 2014 and August 2015, you are considered a rising senior and are eligible to apply for SSF.
 In addition, students need to be enrolled full-time for at least one semester during the 2014-2015 academic year.
 If you are graduating from college before December 2014 or after August 2015, you are not eligible for SSF.

 Will I be considered if I am not a psychology major?

 Yes, but you should have a clearly demonstrated interest in psychological science, perhaps through a minor or an interdisciplinary studies major that features psychology.

 Is there a minimum GPA required to apply?

 Yes, the minimum GPA is a 3.0.
 In addition, you must have at least a 3.25 psychology GPA in order to be considered for the program.

 Is prior research experience required to attend SSF?